Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

-Topic models can also be used as features to more elaborate algorithms such as machine translation [@Hu:Zhai:Eidelman:Boyd-Graber-2014], detecting objects in images [@wang-09b], or identifying political polarization [@paul-10].
-Find a good example of topic models used in social sciences (maybe political science)
+Topic models can also be used as features to more elaborate algorithms such as machine translation [@Hu:Zhai:Eidelman:Boyd-Graber-2014], detecting objects in images [@wang-09b], or identifying political polarization [@paul-10].  @boyd-graber-17 summarizes applications of topic models in the humanities, information retrieval, and social sciences.

-Evaluating clustering methods for text analysis

-Objective evaluation
-Task specific evaluation
+@blei-07b apply topic models to classification and regression tasks such as sentiment analysis.
+As discussed in the previous chapter, such methods require a feature-based representation of the data.
+An advantage of using topic models is that the distribution over topics itself can serve as a feature.

+For example, to predict whether a legislator will vote on a bill,
+@gerrish-12 learn a topic model that encodes each bill (proposed piece of legislation) as a vector.
+To predict how a legislator will vote on a bill, the model takes a dot product between the bill's distribution over topics and a legislators ideology vector.
+The higher score, the more compatible they are and the more likely the legislator is to vote on the bill.
+Conversely, the lower the score, the less likely it is the legislator will vote on the bill.

+This formulation should remind you of logistic regression; however, the features are learned automatically rather than the feature engineering approach described in the last chapter.

+% TODO(jbg): There were some notes here about cluster vs. supervised
+%  evaluation, but should probably be elsewhere.

 **Document classification**

 The section above focused on the task of finding topics and themes in a new text data set.
-In many cases, we already know a set of topics  - this could be the set of topics or research fields as described by the Social Science Research Network or the set of sections (local news, international, sports, finance, etc.) in a news publication.
+In many cases, we already know a set of topics&emdash;this could be the set of topics or research fields as described by the Social Science Research Network or the set of sections (local news, international, sports, finance, etc.) in a news publication.
 The task we often face is to automatically categorize new documents into an existing set of categories.
 In text analysis, this is called text classification or categorization and uses supervised learning techniques from machine learning described in the earlier chapter.

-Text classification typically requires two things:
-A set of categories we want documents to be categorized into (each document can belong to one or more categories) Set of documents annotated/tagged with one or more categories from step 1.
+Text classification typically requires two things: A set of categories we want documents to be categorized into (each document can belong to one or more categories) Set of documents annotated/tagged with one or more categories from Step 1.

 For example, if we want to classify twitter or facebook posts as being about health or finance, a classification method would take a small number of posts, manually tagged as belonging to either health or finance, and train a classification model.
-This model can then be used to automatically classify new posts as belonging to either health or finance
+This model can then be used to automatically classify new posts as belonging to either health or finance.

 **Diagram of Text Classification Pipeline**